Grownish Season 1 Episode 5 Recap CREAM

 “You fit inside what I want to be … You’re also good on paper.
 You’re pretty, you’re smart, you come from a good family.
 And then you got the virgin thing?” he admits.
 “I come from nowhere.
 The bottom.”
 To prove this autobiography, Cash explains they’re driving to buy back the athlete’s own memorabilia before his father sells it all for drug money.
 This is the same dad who will later shove Cash and leave either a trail of blood or snot pouring out of his son’s nose.

-While this doesn’t excuse Cash’s exploitive behaviour, we can all see how an 18-year-old like Zoey would fall for this kind of vulnerable sob story or go on to say the baller defending her honour makes the teen feel “special.”
+While this doesn’t excuse Cash’s exploitive behavior, we can all see how an 18-year-old like Zoey would fall for this kind of vulnerable sob story or go on to say the baller defending her honor makes the teen feel “special.”

 Yeah, but would Cash still want to be with Zoey if she wasn’t a virgin who fit into his burgeoning brand?
 He’s not sure.
 This is when Zoey herself gets shockingly honest, saying she’s not sure she would want to be with Cash, and his many airplane hangars of baggage, if he wasn’t The Man.
 These two both fit into each other’s increasingly exaggerated self image, and now we all know it.
 At least everyone is being honest.